microsoft/sqlmanagementobjects/docs/README.md

 7. Add a UrnSuffix: `public static string UrnSuffix => "<ObjectType>";`
 8. If the object is scriptable on its own, not directly included as part of the script for its parent, reference its UrnSuffix in the scriptableTypes HashSet in ScriptMaker.cs.

+### DesignMode

+`DesignMode` (or `Design Mode`) is the label for an instance of the object hierarchy whose root `Server` object is using a `ServerConnection` that's in `Offline` mode.
+Any object added to a child collection in a `DesignMode` hierarchy is automatically set to the `Existing` state.

+When the connection is offline, many code paths get short circuited and skip running queries, leaving the objects in whatever state the caller has set them.
+Correct support for DesignMode in your object will enable it to be used for offline unit tests.
+In `DesignMode`, certain methods like `Alter` are blocked completely, but unit tests can call the internal `ScriptAlter` method and validate that correct scripts are generated based on the set of properties the unit test set.
+Such a unit test can detect bugs that affect non-DesignMode operation, such as a failure to properly check if a property has been set on the object before trying to reference its value.

+If an object property is not explicitly set by a caller and that object doesn't have a `default` value set for it in [cfg.xml](/src/Codegen/cfg.xml), attempting to get the property value will result in an exception.
+Typically, readonly properties _should_ have a default value assigned.
+Default values for settable properties are optional, and may be limited to the properties that don't directly affect the `ScriptAlter` implementation of the object.

+To make an object available in `DesignMode`, add `is_design_mode="true"` attribute to its definition in `cfg.xml`.
+To mark a property explicitly as `DesignMode`-friendly, use `mode="design"` in its definition in the object XML file.
+Note that `mode="deploy"` no longer seems to have any effect and can be removed or changed to `mode="all"` if you want to make an existing property available for `DesignMode`.

+Adding an existing property to `DesignMode` is safe because it doesn't change its behavior at all in normal connected scenarios.

+It's not clear how decisions were made in the past to choose which objects and properties support DesignMode.
+Going forward, we recommend new code supports DesignMode and includes appropriate offline unit tests.

 ### Collections

 If your new object is part of a collection under a parent object, create a corresponding .cs file for your new collection.
 This can be done by adding an entry to [collections_codegen.proj](/src/codegen/README.md#collections_codegen.proj) and building that project.
 Then add the appropriate ```<Compile>``` tag to [Microsoft.SqlServer.Smo.csproj](/src/Microsoft/SqlServer/Management/Smo/Microsoft.SqlServer.Smo.csproj).